 Deisi - usually, wear orange, a blend of red and yellow, combining physical energy with mental wisdom, inducing a transformation between lower physical reaction and higher mental response.
 Thus, it is often referred to as "The Wisdom Ray."

-Purple (colour of Voror flower) - Violet is said to be the color of the divine Spirit and works only on the levels of the Spirit.
+Purple (colour of Voror flower) - Violet is said to be the colour of the divine Spirit and works only on the levels of the Spirit.
 It is generally not used for physical conditions; however, some colour experts believe that it does provide nourishment to the cells in the upper brain and has a link with the crown chakra.
 Purple is especially potent for banishing what lies in the past.
 An all-healer.

-White (Sindria) is the color of the awakened Spirit; the light of perfection ans consciousness.
+White (Sindria) is the colour of the awakened Spirit; the light of perfection ans consciousness.
 It is also known as the Divine Light.
 White promotes the healing of body, mind and the spirit at all levels.
 White light is a natural pain reliever, increasing and maintaining energy levels.
 It dispels negativity from the body’s energy field.

-- Australian Aboriginal mythology - The Dreaming or Altjeringa (also called the Dreamtime) is a sacred era in which ancestral Spirit Beings formed Creation.
+- Australian Aboriginal mythology - The Dreaming or Altjeringa (also called the Dream-time) is a sacred era in which ancestral Spirit Beings formed Creation.
 They believe that every person essentially exists eternally in the Dreaming.
 This eternal part existed before the life of the individual begins, and continues to exist when the life of the individual ends.
 Both before and after life, it is believed that this spirit-child exists in the Dreaming and is only initiated into life by being born through a mother.
 The spirit of the child is culturally understood to enter the developing fetus during pregnancy.
 With a breath and the atmosphere changed; the air gently vibrated as a small breeze.
 Snakes moved through and along the earth they formed rivers, and they themselves became creators blew.